Phrogz/rephinez/README.md

     stopAfterScore:             0, // stop optimization if a measurement produces a score less than or equal to this
     stopAfterRounds:          1e3, // stop optimization after this many rounds have been exhausted

+    /*** (optional) acceptance behavior on equal scores ***/
+    acceptEqualScores:       true, // if true, equal-score variations are auto-accepted as the new
+                                   // 'current' state (default false: only strictly-better ones bypass
+                                   // the temperature roll).
+Useful for scenarios with many score
+                                   // plateaus where the optimizer must wander among equal-score
+                                   // neighbors before finding an improvement.
+Equal-score variations
+                                   // never replace the historical 'best' state regardless.

     // rankings to run, and the default importance of each ranking relative to the others
     yardsticks: {
         "Yardstick 1 Name":   3.2,